pubnub/pubnub-mcp-server/resources/sdk_docs/swift_channel-groups.md

 `
 ```

+Parameters:
 - channels
   - Type: [String]
   - Default: n/a
-  - Description: The list of channels to remove from the channel group.
+  - Description: Channels to remove.
 - from
   - Type: String
   - Default: n/a